danielecr/heap-visualizer/README-heap.md

 This is done by adding a pointer to a function that update the animation.

-Inside the heap data structure "method" (it's C, but ok) that function can be called with parameters:
+The heap data structure has a pointer to func, that, when not NULL, is called with parameters:

 * char *cmd, index index, pos, ...